 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

-Author(s): Matthew James Verheyden, Medical Student, University of Notre Dame Australia, Sydney, NSW, Australia; Claudia Hadlow, Medical Student, University of Notre Dame Australia, Sydney, NSW, Australia.
+Authors: Matthew James Verheyden, Medical Student, University of Notre Dame, Sydney, NSW, Australia; Claudia Hadlow, Medical Student, University of Notre Dame, Sydney, NSW, Australia.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 August 2019.

-Chilblain lupus erythematosus (LE) is a rare variant of chronic cutaneous LE and was originally described by Jonathan Hutchinson in 1888 .
+Chilblain lupus erythematosus (LE) is a rare variant of chronic cutaneous LE originally described by Jonathan Hutchinson in 1888 .

 The term ‘chilblain’ is derived from Anglo-Saxon terms ‘chill’ referring to ‘cold’ and ‘blegen’, which is a synonym for ‘sore’.

-Chilblain LE is an under-recognised entity.
-In a 2008 review, the authors stated that 70 cases have been reported in the literature, with limited numbers of adolescents .
+Chilblain LE is an under-reported entity.
+In a 2008 review, the authors stated that 70 cases have been reported in the literature.
+It mainly occurs in adults but can occur at any age .

-Chilblain LE occurs as a sporadic and inherited condition.
-Sporadic cases are the most common and occur predominantly in middle-aged females .
-Familial chilblain LE presents in early childhood .
+Chilblain LE occurs as both a sporadic and inherited condition.
+Sporadic cases are the most common and occur predominantly in middle-aged women , while familial chilblain LE presents in early childhood .

 The pathogenesis of the sporadic form of chilblain LE remains unknown .